trek-view/gopro2gsv/design/mvp/modes-specification.md

 exiftool -TagsFromFile FIRSTFRAME.jpg "-all:all>all:all" OUTPUT.mp4
 ```

-Note, when the timelapse creates multiple video outputs, the FIRSTFRAME.jpg considers the first frame used for that video.
+Note, when the timelapse creates multiple video outputs, the FIRSTFRAME.jpg considers the first frame used for each video.

 Finally the Google Spatial Media tool can be used to inject equirectangular info to ensure video projection is read correctly;